AbrSergey/Easy-Posting/readme.md

 ### Extra reading material: [SYNTAX-DOCUMENT.md](https://github.com/MathiasWP/Easy-Posting/blob/master/SYNTAX-DOCUMENT.md)

-## Here is the core idea of how to the tool can be used:
+## Here is the core idea of how to the tool can be used 💡

 ### Install the tool